wuxc/pywin32doc/md/win32gui.md

   -  *Family* : string/[PyUnicode](#pyunicode)

-    Family of fonts to enumerate.
-If none, first member of each font family will be returned.
+    Family of fonts to enumerate\.
+If none, first member of each font family will be returned\.

   -  *EnumFontFamProc* : function

-    The Python function called with each font family.
-This function is called with 4 arguments.
+    The Python function called with each font family\.
+This function is called with 4 arguments\.

   -  *Param* : object